We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 Click for more information on Twenty Turbulent Years page

 In the second half of the 1980s local bus services were deregulated, and by the beginning of the 1990s most public sector bus operators had been privatised.
 It was a massive change.
 By 2000 NBC and SBG had vanished.
 The PTE and London Transport bus operations were now run by private sector businesses, as were most of those which had been in local authority ownership.
-New names appeared.
-Some were long-lasting, such as Stagecoach and First; others were relatively short-lived, such as ATL, AJS and Q Drive.

 Twenty Turbulent Years follows the drastic dismemberment and gradual reshaping of the bus industry over this period, combining over 275 high-quality images from across the country with lively and informed narrative charting the changes in company ownership, vehicle manufacturing and operators’ purchasing policies.